 Through its humanitarian aid programme, the SDC has provided Thailand with support during natural disasters, such as the tsunami in December 2004 and the floods in 2011.

-Two regional specialists in disaster risk reduction and disaster management have been based in Bangkok since 2013 to support SDC projects in South East Asia and the Pacific region and to respond rapidly to natural disasters in both regions.
-The two specialists are also helping ASEAN to strengthen its disaster risk management and rapid response capabilities.
+Two regional specialists in disaster risk reduction and disaster management have been based in Bangkok since 2013 to support SDC projects in South-East Asia and the Pacific region and to respond to natural disasters in both regions.
+The two specialists are also helping ASEAN to step up its disaster risk management and rapid response capabilities.

 Swiss nationals in Thailand

 As of April 2021, a total of 9,829 Swiss nationals were registered as resident in Thailand by the Swiss embassy in Bangkok.